yui/yeti/README.md

 You can run tests on any platform: just run Yeti in server mode and point the browser on another OS to your Yeti server.

+Yeti keeps running until you exit with Ctrl-C, even after all test results have arrived.
+(This will be fixed in a future release.)

 You must start Yeti in server mode in the directory you'll be serving tests from.
 For security reasons, Yeti will reject requests that try to access files outside of the directory you start Yeti in.

 Installation